STA207/Presentation/README.md

 Causal Inference Assumptions
 ----------------------------

-A State legislature’s decision to implement this policy is based upon much of the information contained within our dataset.
+A State legislature's decision to implement this policy is based upon much of the information contained within our dataset.
 This creates a dependence between the assigned treatment level and our other predictor variables.
 We control for this by conditioning on the covariates which